What Open WebUI Does

 Open WebUI has become the default answer to a question every developer running local LLMs eventually asks: where is the web interface?
 Created by Timothy Jaeryang Baek, it started as an Ollama frontend but has evolved into a full-fledged, backend-agnostic AI platform that supports any OpenAI-compatible API, direct Ollama connections, and custom pipeline integrations.
-The numbers tell the story: over 290 million Docker pulls and 124,000 GitHub stars make it one of the most widely deployed open-source AI tools in existence.
+The numbers tell the story: over 290 million Docker pulls and more than 138,000 GitHub stars make it one of the most widely deployed open-source AI tools in existence.

 Installation is genuinely a one-command affair.
 A single Docker run command gets you a working instance in under sixty seconds, with no account required.
 For GPU-accelerated setups, swap the image tag to :cuda and add --gpus all.
 Kubernetes users get official Helm charts.
 The setup experience is as frictionless as self-hosted software gets, which explains the massive adoption curve.